Skyscanner/backpack-docs/docs/src/pages/StrategyPage/content/values.md

 **Collaborative**: Committed to listening, supporting and questioning to solve the challenges of travel for everyone.
 We know that we can only do the right thing by working together.

 **Kind**: Always generous and considerate.
-We are committed to building longterm relationships even over short-term wins.
+We are committed to building long-term relationships even over short-term wins.

 **Focused**: Dedicated to helping people make better decisions faster.
 We choose to do fewer things brilliantly over trying